MicrosoftDocs/architecture-center/docs/example-scenario/certificate-lifecycle/index-content.md

-In cybersecurity, setting up automatic certificate renewal is an important part of maintaining a secure and reliable environment.
+In cybersecurity, setting up automatic certificate renewal is important to maintaining a secure and reliable environment.
 Failure to update or renew certificates in a timely manner exposes systems to vulnerabilities.
 Potentially vulnerable areas include:

 - SSL/TLS certificates that are expired.
 - Networks that are subject to potential breaches.